RGB-D Indiscernible Object Counting in Underwater Scenes: The Dataset

 \subsection{Dataset Details}

 The proposed \ourdataset~dataset contains 5,637 high-quality images, annotated with 659,024 points.
 Table~\ref{table:statis_density} shows the number of images within each count range (0-50, 51-100, 101-200, and above 200).
 Of all images in \ourdataset, 957 have a medium to high object density, \ie, between 101 and 200 instances.
 Furthermore, 1,017 images (18\% of the dataset) show very dense scenes ($>200$ objects per image).
 To standardize the benchmarking on \ourdataset, we randomly divide it into three non-overlapping parts: train (3,137), validation (500), and test (2,000).
-For each split, the distribution of images across different count ranges follows a similar distribution.
+For each split, the distribution of images across different count ranges follows a similar distribution, as shown in \figref{fig:statis_train_val_test}.

 Table~\ref{table:statis} compares the statistics of \ourdataset~with previous datasets.
 The advantages of \ourdataset~over existing datasets are four-fold. \textbf{(1)} \ourdataset~is the largest-scale object counting dataset for indiscernible scenes.
 It is superior to its counterparts such as NC4K~\cite{yunqiu_cod21}, CAMO++~\cite{le2021camouflaged}, and COD~\cite{fan2021concealed} in terms of size, image resolution and the number of annotated points.
 For example, the largest existing IOC dataset CAMO++~\cite{le2021camouflaged} contains a total of 32,756 objects, compared to 659,024 points in \ourdataset. \textbf{(2)} \ourdataset~has far denser images, which makes it currently the most challenging benchmark for IOC.
 As shown in Table~\ref{table:statis_density}, 1,974 images have more than 100 objects. \textbf{(3)} Although \ourdataset~is specifically proposed for IOC, it has some advantages over the existing DOC datasets.
 For instance, compared with JHU-CROWD++~\cite{sindagi2020jhu}, which is one of the largest-scale DOC benchmarks, the proposed dataset contains more images with a higher resolution. \textbf{(4)} \ourdataset~focuses on underwater scenes with sea animal annotations, which makes it different from all existing datasets shown in Table~\ref{table:statis}.
 Hence, the proposed dataset is {also valuable} for \textit{transfer learning} and \textit{domain adaptation} of DOC~\cite{liu2022leveraging,gong2022bi,chen2021variational,he2021error}.